 A Word of Welcome

-(Please stand as you are able) Hymn 56 (1982 Hymnal Blue Book)
+(Please stand as you are able)

+Hymn 56 (1982 Hymnal Blue Book)

 O come, o come Emmanuel

 Veni, veni, Emmanuel

-Verses 1, 6-7

 Opening Acclamation Presider: Blessed be God: Father, Son, and Holy Spirit.
 All: And blessed be God's kingdom, now and for ever.
 AMEN.
 Collect for Purity Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 AMEN.

-Trisagion Smith Sung three times 4 Но ly God.
-Ho - ly and Might - y, Ho - ly Im mor tal One, have mer cy up - on. us Lighting of the Advent Candle The McDuff Family A prophet and angel's words sent Mary and Joseph on their journey to Bethlehem.
-The same angel's words came to the most unlikely of characters - shepherds in the field.
-Tending sheep was a lonely and smelly business and shepherds were often the most necessary but overlooked people in the world.
-But an angel sought them out to share with them the good news of the light coming back into the world.
-And though afraid, they listened and got up and went in search of this new light.
-As we light this candle let us remember to invite those we might overlook to our table, and to learn with them what it is to follow and live into the promised light.
+Lighting of the Advent Candle

+The Williams Family

+A Prophet heard the word of God.
+He was afraid but he spoke it.
+He spoke it to any and all that could hear.
+The prophet Isaiah said to the people, "You who have walked in darkness have seen a great light, you who have dwelt in a land of deep darkness have seen a great light that on you will shine."
+Isaiah spoke the word of God that promises, not just the return of the sun, but of the coming of new light.

+As we light this candle let us remember to listen for the word of God in our lives.

 The Collect of the Day

+Presider: The Lord be with you.